srahman77/databrics/Delta Lake/DeltaLake notes.md

      * The file count can get icreased- this behaviour is expected due to the way liquid clustering works.
 When you optimize a table, it reorganizes the data into ZCubes(first time it will reorganize whole table- so there can be a sudden jump in file nos).
 Some files may be split or merged to form these ZCubes.
      * If your data had skewed distributions (e.g., some values are more frequent than others), liquid clustering might create more files to evenly distribute the data.
      * Despite the increased file count, query performance should improve due to better data skipping and locality.

+# Cloning in Delta Table:
+* Create a copy of an existing Delta Lake table on Azure Databricks at a specific version using the clone command
+* Clones can be either deep or shallow.
+* A deep clone is a clone that copies the source table data to the clone target in addition to the metadata of the existing table.
+Additionally, stream metadata is also cloned such that a stream that writes to the Delta table can be stopped on a source table and continued on the target of a clone from where it left off.
+For deep clones only, stream and COPY INTO metadata are also cloned.
+Metadata not cloned are the table Shallow clones reference data files in the source directory.
+If you run vacuum on the source table, clients can no longer read the referenced data files and a FileNotFoundException is thrown.
+In this case, running clone with replace over the shallow clone repairs the clone.
+If this occurs often, consider using a deep clone instead which does not depend on the source table. and user-defined commit metadata.
+* A shallow clone is a clone that does not copy the data files to the clone target.
+The table metadata is equivalent to the source.
+These clones are cheaper to create.
+The metadata that is cloned includes: schema, partitioning information, invariants, nullability.
+* Any changes made to either deep or shallow clones affect only the clones themselves and not the source table.
+* Shallow clones reference data files in the source directory.
+If you run vacuum on the source table, clients can no longer read the referenced data files and a FileNotFoundException is thrown.
+In this case, running clone with replace over the shallow clone repairs the clone.
+If this occurs often, consider using a deep clone instead which does not depend on the source table.
+* Cloning with *replace* to a target that already has a table at that path creates a Delta log if one does not exist at that path.
+You can clean up any existing data by running vacuum.
+* For existing Delta tables, a new commit is created that includes the new metadata and new data from the source table.
+This new commit is incremental, meaning that only new changes since the last clone are committed to the table.
+* Syntax:
+   * CREATE TABLE target_table CLONE source_table; -- Create a deep clone of source_table as target_table
+   * CREATE OR REPLACE TABLE target_table CLONE source_table; -- Replace the target
+   * CREATE TABLE IF NOT EXISTS target_table CLONE source_table; -- No-op if the target table exists
+   * CREATE TABLE target_table SHALLOW CLONE source_table;
+   * CREATE TABLE target_table SHALLOW CLONE source_table VERSION AS OF version;
+   * CREATE TABLE target_table SHALLOW CLONE source_table TIMESTAMP AS OF timestamp_expression; -- timestamp can be like “2019-01-01” or like date_sub(current_date(), 1)
+* You can sync deep clones incrementally to maintain an updated state of a source table for disaster recovery (check more on it)